adsasmita/movie-sentiment/README.md

 The code is presented in a [Jupyter Notebook](https://github.com/jupyter/notebook) / iPython notebook.

-Open [`sentiment-analysis.ipynb`](https://github.com/adsasmita/movie-sentiment/blob/master/sentiment-analysis.ipynb) in any desktop browser, or you can download the it and run the cells in a Python 3 environment.
+Open [`sentiment-analysis.ipynb`](https://github.com/adsasmita/movie-sentiment/blob/master/sentiment-analysis.ipynb) in any desktop browser, or you can download and run the cells in a Python 3 environment.

 ##Overview